Microsoft to invest $1.7 billion in AI and cloud infrastructure in Indonesia - ExBulletin

 Microsoft to invest $1.7 billion in AI and cloud infrastructure in Indonesia

-JAKARTA, Indonesia (AP) Microsoft will invest $1.7 billion over the next four years in new cloud and artificial intelligence infrastructure in Indonesia, the largest investment in Indonesia. from Microsoft 29 years of history in the country, Microsoft CEO Satya Nadella said on Tuesday.
+JAKARTA, Indonesia (AP) – Microsoft will invest $1.7 billion over the next four years in new cloud computing and artificial intelligence infrastructure in Indonesia – the largest investment in Microsoft's 29-year history in the country – said Microsoft CEO Satya Nadella on Tuesday. .

-Microsoft runs one of the world's largest cloud computing operations and has taken a significant step in artificial intelligence by integrating an AI chatbot into its search engine, Bing.
-Its earnings report Thursday said profit increased by 20% for the January-March quarter as it attempts to position itself as a leader in the application artificial intelligence technology to make workplaces more productive.
+Microsoft runs one of the world's largest cloud computing operations and has taken a major step in artificial intelligence by integrating an AI chatbot into its search engine, Bing.
+Its earnings report released Thursday said profits rose 20% for the January-March quarter, as the company attempts to position itself as a leader in applying artificial intelligence technology to make more productive workplaces.

 The investment announced Tuesday will include AI training for 840,000 people, as well as support for Indonesia's growing community of tech developers.

-Indonesia is home to the third largest developer community in the Asia-Pacific region after India and China.
-More than 3.1 million developers in Indonesia use GitHub, a platform owned by Microsoft for software development, collaboration and innovation.
-It is expected to become one of the top five developer communities on GitHub in the world by 2026.

-Apple CEO Tim Cook met with Widodo on April 17 and said the company would consider manufacturing in Indonesia.
+Apple CEO Tim Cook met with Widodo on April 17 and said the company would “look into” manufacturing in Indonesia.

-Indonesia, under the administration of President Joko Widodosemphasized the development of the digital technology and information sectors, with the aim of realizing the government's Golden Indonesia Vision 2045, which projects Indonesia becomes one of the world's top five economies with a GDP of up to $9 trillion, exactly a century after gaining independence from Dutch colonizers.
+Indonesia, under the administration of President Joko Widodo, has placed emphasis on developing the digital technology and information sectors, aiming to realize the government's Golden Indonesia 2045 vision, which projects that the Indonesia becomes one of the world's top five economies with a GDP of up to $9 trillion, exactly a century ago. after gaining independence from Dutch colonizers.

-Nadella met with Widodo on Tuesday at the presidential palace.
-At the meeting, Widodo proposed building an AI research center in Indonesia and a Microsoft data center based in Bali or Nusantara, the country's capital. new capital on the island of Borneoaccording to Indonesian Minister of Communication and Information Technology Budi Arie Setiadi.

-The CEOs' regional visit kicked off in Indonesia and will be followed by Thailand and Malaysia over the next two days.
+The CEO's regional visit began in Indonesia and will be followed by Thailand and Malaysia over the next two days.

 |